 SEN Unit (Rated Outstanding)

-The school has a successful Inclusion Team which includes the Deputy Headteacher for Safeguarding and Inclusion, The Family Support Worker, The Pastoral Lead, The SEN Unit staff, SEN support staff and EAL support.
+The school has a successful Inclusion Team which includes the Inclusion Leader, The Family Support Worker, The SEN Unit staff, SEN support staff and EAL support.

 Inclusion Quality Mark

 Simon de Senlis was assessed for the Inclusion Quality Mark in July 2015 and was awarded a Centre of Excellence status for the ongoing work that supports all pupils in school and ensures Inclusion is a priority.
 A quote from the final IQM report reads; “Without exception, parents, teaching staff and students were all highly positive about the ethos of the school, recognising the relentless efforts made by all to provide an outstanding learning environment, with inclusion at the centre, for all pupils on their learning journey.
 Indeed innovation and Inclusion are central to the schools approaches to teaching and learning.”